Power Your Voice

 NAWBO members are diverse in many ways, including the size of their business, the sectors and communities they serve, the stage of business development, race, ethnicity, geographic business areas and political leanings that determine policy views.
 The NAWBO Advocacy Agenda embodies the ever-present need to represent all of our members while creating both the avenue and environment to build sustainable women-owned businesses.
 NAWBO recently rolled out its agenda for 2022 with a focus on microbusiness, the hiring squeeze and more.
 View it HERE.

-For Monthly Advocacy Updates from NAWBO go to: https://www.nawbo.org/advocacy/advocacy-updates
+For National Advocacy Information go to: https://nawbo.org/advocacy

 WBE Certification